Wujh1995/News-Crawler/README.md

   - At the bottom, there are a main function and a 'Run' function, if you change the number of websites that to be crawled, you should change these code too.

 **In iMessage.py:**
-- Change the 'mail_info', especially "to", I don`t wanna receive tons of mails when you test this script.
+- Change the 'mail_info' to adapt your need.
 - "hostname" mustn`t change; "from" must be same to "username"; you may use your own tencent smtp user account, or mine, as you like.

 Ps.
 You may download BeautifulSoup before running the script, it contains the 'bs4' library, which is nessesary.